porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/04-grid/grid-float.md

 ## Float grid

-The float grid a typical "mobile first" column grid using 12 columns.
+The float grid is a typical "mobile first" column grid using 12 columns.

 ### Basics